ClusterCockpit/cc-metric-collector/sinks/influxAsyncSink.md

-## `influxdb` sink
+## `influxasync` sink

-The `influxdb` sink uses the official [InfluxDB golang client](https://pkg.go.dev/github.com/influxdata/influxdb-client-go/v2) to write the metrics to an InfluxDB database in a **blocking** fashion.
+The `influxasync` sink uses the official [InfluxDB golang client](https://pkg.go.dev/github.com/influxdata/influxdb-client-go/v2) to write the metrics to an InfluxDB database in a **non-blocking** fashion.
 It provides only support for V2 write endpoints (InfluxDB 1.8.0 or later).

 ### Configuration structure